joakimsj/MetaMLIP/README.md

 -	Codes for filtering data
 -	Codes for running DFT reference calculations
 -	Scripts for retraining the potentials based on selected data.

+**A more complete tutorial and examples will be made available when approaching a more ready state of the workflow!**